ikluft/prefvote/README.md

 ## Example voting result from test suite

-This is an example result from Single Transferable Vote (STV) and Schulze using the same [file in the test suite](test/inputs/100-rcv-test/004-rcv-test.yaml) with each algorithm.
+This is an example result from Single Transferable Vote (STV), Schulze and Ranked Pairs using the same [file in the test suite](test/inputs/100-rcv-test/004-rcv-test.yaml) with each algorithm.
 250 ballots were randomly generated.
 So there's no actual meaning to the result except testing the software.

 Notes about all the following examples: